 Let’s search for a one-way flight from New York to San Francisco by running:

-python3 main.py "Sofia to Berlin one-way on 26th June"
+python3 main.py "San Francisco to New York one-way on 21st September"

 As the program starts running in verbose mode, you should see some logs stream in your terminal; let’s take a closer look at the steps.